killshot13/ipfs-lite-ks13.fork/README.md

 IPFS Lite is an application to support the standard use cases of IPFS

->This is my personal fork of @remmerw's Android IPFS application
+>This is my personal fork of @remmerw's Android IPFS application.

 ## General